Pedestrian Injury Statistics in the U.S.

 One of the leading causes of pedestrian accidents is drunk driving.
 According to the CDC, alcohol plays a role in around 48% of traffic crashes that end in a pedestrian fatality.
 Drivers who choose to drive while intoxicated endanger all those on or near the road.

-To learn more about your rights as well as to receive a free initial evaluation of your case, contact our firm at (888) 493-1629 or fill out our free online case evaluation today.
+To learn more about your rights and to receive a free initial evaluation of your case, contact our firm at (888) 493-1629.